 Your support for our advertisers helps cover the cost of hosting, research, and maintenance of this FAQ

-All white-space, including linebreaks (Mac CR, Win CR/LF, Unix LF), TAB characters, and normal spaces, even between ‘structural’ elements where no text can ever appear, is passed by the parser unchanged to the application (browser, formatter, viewer, converter, etc).
-The parser identifies the context in which the white-space was found (element content, character data content, or mixed content), if this information is available, eg from a DTD or Schema.
+All white-space, including linebreaks (Mac CR, Win CR/LF, Unix LF), TAB characters, normal spaces, non-breaking spaces, and all other forms of space, even between ‘structural’ elements where no text can ever appear, is passed by the parser unchanged to the application (processor, browser, formatter, viewer, converter, etc).
+The parser identifies the context in which the white-space was found (Element Content, Character Data Content, or Mixed Content), if this information is available, eg from a DTD or Schema.
 This means it is the application's responsibility to decide what to do with such space, not the parser's.

-This is one of the few really radical changes from SGML, where all white-space in element content was discarded by the parser before it got anywhere near the application.
+This is one of the few really radical changes from SGML, where compulsory DTDs meant all white-space in element content could be recognised and discarded by the parser before it got anywhere near the application.
 See Why? below for why.

 There are two different types of white-space:

 insignificant white-space (discardable white-space) which occurs between structural elements in element content.
 This is space which occurs where only other elements are allowed, where text never occurs.
-It is usually inserted automatically by an editor or manually by an author to help with the visual clarity of the markup, and often has nothing to do with spacing you see when the document is processed or formatted.
-In XML, this space will get passed to the application (in SGML it got suppressed, which is why you can put all that extra space in old-style HTML documents and not worry about it);
+It is usually inserted automatically by editing software or manually by an author or editor to help with the visual clarity of the markup, in the knowledge that it has nothing to do with spacing you see when the document is processed or formatted, because it will be discarded.
+In XML, however, this space does get passed to the application, so you have to rely on the application to discard it.
+In SGML it got suppressed, which is why you can put all that extra space in old-style HTML documents and not worry about it;

-significant white-space which occurs inside elements which can contain only text (character data content, like a HTML title) or text and markup mixed together (eg paragraphs).
+significant white-space which occurs only inside elements which can contain text (Character Data Content, like a HTML title) or text and markup mixed together (Mixed Content, as in normal paragraphs).
 In XML, this space will still get passed to the application exactly as under SGML.